Student Clubs and Organizations

 - Environmental Club: This club promotes the coming together of the Immaculata community through picking up trash, supporting and collaborating on environmental projects, and keeping the campus clean by cutting down on waste.

-- Wounded Warrior Project Student Ambassadors: This group raises money and awareness for the Wounded Warriors Project and shows support for our veterans as well as our current and future service members.
+- IU for the Troops: This group raises money and awareness for the Wounded Warriors Project and shows support for our veterans as well as our current and future service members.

 - Macs Respect Life: This group promotes the dignity and sanctity of human life from conception to natural death, and spreads awareness about injustices that deprive people of their human rights.